Selected self-service solutions

 Companies with a Danish CBR number, must report work accidents digitally in the EASY reporting system.

 Foreign companies without a Danish CBR number can access a special reporting form via Business in Denmark and submit a report using the company’s RUT number.

 All companies importing or producing hazardous substances or materials for professional use in Denmark must notify the Product Registry of those products.
 This also applies if a company brings in hazardous chemical products for internal use in Denmark.
 You must submit the notification no later than a month after import.

 Submit a poison notification

 Companies that produce, use, import or sell highly toxic substances and mixtures must notify the relevant authority of those substances or mixtures.
-The Danish Working Environment Authority’s mandate covers the production and use of toxic substances and mixtures, while the Danish Environmental Protection Agency’s mandate covers the import and sale of toxic substances and mixtures.
-In both cases, the report must be submitted via a digital solution managed by the Danish Environmental Protection Agency.
+The Danish Working Environment Authority’s mandate covers the production and use of toxic substances and mixtures, while the Danish Environmental Protection Agency’s mandate covers the import and sale.
+In both cases, the notification must be submitted via a digital solution managed by the Danish Environmental Protection Agency.

 The Danish Working Environment Authority (WEA)